Hermagoras of Aquileia: Veneration

 Their feast day was recorded as 12 July, which was further recorded in the Roman Martyrology, the Church of Aquileia, and in various other Churches.
-However, Venantius Fortunatus did not mention Hermagoras in his works, but mentioned the name of Fortunatus twice: once in a life of Saint Martin: Ac Fortunati benedictam urnam, and the second time in his Miscellanea: Et Fortunatum fert Aquileiam suum.
+However, Venantius Fortunatus did not mention Hermagoras in his works, but mentioned the name of Fortunatus twice: once in a life of Martin of Tours: Ac Fortunati benedictam urnam, and the second time in his Miscellanea: Et Fortunatum fert Aquileiam suum.
 The Martyrologium Hieronymianum mentions Hermagoras, but in a corrupted form: Armageri, Armagri, Armigeri.
 There is some confusion, as the Martyrologium Hieronymianum also lists "sanctorum Fortunate Hermogenis" under 22 or 23 August.
 The Bollandists considered this simply a repetition of the same saints.
 However, the cult of Saint Felix and Saint Fortunatus of Aquileia was also mentioned in calendars for 14 August.

 Hermagoras' name survives in the Carinthian city of Hermagor, in the modern state of Austria.
 His cult was also popular in Udine, Gorizia and Gurk.
-The basilica of Aquileia today contains 12th-century frescoes, one of which depicts Hermagoras and Saint Peter.
+The basilica of Aquileia today contains 12th-century frescoes, one of which depicts Hermagoras and Peter.

 Hermagoras and Fortunatus have been particularly venerated among the Slovenes because they were Christianised by missionaries from Aquileia.
 Since 1961, St. Hermagoras and St. Fortunatus have been the secondary patrons of the Archdiocese of Ljubljana, re-established that year; previously, from 1461 until 1961, they were the main patrons of the diocese.
 In Slovenia, there are altogether seven parish churches and 25 branch churches dedicated to St. Hermagoras and/or St. Fortunatus.
 The oldest Slovene publishing house, established in 1851, is named the Hermagoras Society (Mohorjeva družba).
 The village of Šmohor in eastern Slovenia (the Municipality of Laško) is named after St. Hermagoras.